Book Your Place for LONE WORKER SAFETY Expo 2017

 Training Lone Workers; from First Aid to Conflict Management - If they need it, how do you get it right and make it stick?

 - Assessing the need for training: Ways to link your training needs analysis to your risk management process and spend your budget where it is really needed.

 - Deciding on the content: Lone working varies and so should your training content.
 Exploring ways to develop a relevant and targeted training plan that delivers results.

 - Engaging lone workers: All training needs to capture the audience's interest, that's the easy bit.
-But really inspiring learners with relevant and effective material and a training style that suits them is what will make the difference long term to individuals and the organisation.
+But really inspiring learners with relevant and effective material and a training style that suits them is what will make the difference long term.

 - Embedding the learning: Just how do you know you've had the desired effect?
 Exploring ways to measure the impact and to keep the momentum for good practice and change going.